worldofmarcus/project-portfolio-5/README.md

 * Meta Keywords - kollektiv fem, vinyl, albums, tapes, ambient music, analog, record label, e-shop, music studio, diy, asmr, t-shirts, tote bags, pins, cds, cassette, ambient art, creative studio sweden

+The site also includes a sitemap.xml and robots.txt to make sure that the search engines can find and crawl the pages on the site.

 ## Project Management

 ### Trello & Github Board